cjsjyh/lol_highlight_ai/preprocessing/ingame_classifier/readme.md

 Games in this list have different number of games compared to highlight videos due to highlight videos.

-Navigate to `ingame_classifier/inference_result` and manually fix the inference result by deleting unwanted termination timestamps due to pauses.
+Navigate to `ingame_classifier/inference_result` and manually fix the inference.
+If there is more number of games in `inference_result`, either add highlight videos or delete timestamps.
+If there is less number of games in `inference_result`, remove highlight videos or add timestamps by watching videos yourself.